-Gary Mak graduated from the University of British Columbia in 2011 with a bachelor’s degree in mechanical engineering.
-During his studies, he completed courses in acoustics, vibration and HVAC design.
-Since joining BKL in 2011, his work covers the areas of environmental noise assessments, mechanical/industrial noise control and architectural acoustics.
+Gary Mak graduated from the University of British Columbia in 2011 with a bachelor’s degree in mechanical engineering and joined BKL the same year.
+Gary has since worked in the areas of environmental noise assessments, mechanical/industrial noise control, and architectural acoustics.

-He has conducted noise and vibration impact assessments for transportation, construction, industrial and commercial projects which involve quantifying baseline conditions, predicting future exposure, rating impact and determining mitigation measures to meet project criteria.
-In particular, he has worked on mine, port terminal, rail, highway, transit centre, energy centre and other industrial and transportation projects.
+Performing noise and vibration impact assessments for transportation, construction, industrial, and commercial projects, Gary has established baseline noise conditions, predicted future noise environments, rated noise impacts, and determined mitigation measures to meet project criteria.
+In particular, he has worked on mines, terminals, rail, transit centres, district energy centres, and other industrial and transportation projects.

-Gary is proficient in performing noise and vibration measurements with a variety of specialized equipment for investigations, assessments, room acoustics studies and STC/IIC testing.
-He is also very familiar with using acoustics software including Cadna/A, Samurai, Insul, EASERA and ODEON for measurement, analysis and design purposes.
-As a musician himself, Gary’s main interest is in room acoustics related with performance spaces.
+Gary is proficient in performing noise and vibration measurements with a variety of specialized equipment for investigations, bylaw assessments, room acoustics, and Sound Transmission Class (STC), and Impact Insulation Class (IIC) testing.
+He is also very familiar with using acoustical software including Cadna/A, Samurai, Insul, EASERA, and ODEON for impact analysis and design.